-A good educator must know and be passionate about his subject and must also know how to bring all of that to his students.
+I am passionate about the subject and I can bring that passionate curiosity to my students, which helps them teach themselves.
 I have degrees in education, mathematics and computer science from Harvard, Carleton and the University of Wisconsin, respectively.
-I have taught high school and middle school math in public schools.
-In addition, I am a jazz musician, which helps me to respond eloquently to the moment, whether in a band or with a student.
+I have taught high school and middle school math in the classroom.
+I am also a jazz musician, which helps me to respond eloquently to the moment.

 Socrates knew that one-on-one dialog was the best way to learn and teach and that remains true today.
 The best music students usually take private lessons; it can be the same way with students of any subject.
 Private tutoring can surely help the struggling student, but it can also help deepen and enliven the education of even the most advanced.
 I have helped students to go from failing to As, and have also have helped already-thriving students in AP Calculus BC, and and all sorts of students in between.